pentagonxyz/waymont-contracts/README.md

     - *Down the line, Waymont could support unequal recovery signer voting power (i.e., signers could have multiple votes) and/or unequal recovery signing timelocks (i.e., some signers could queue their signature more quickly than others) by creating a modified version of the `WaymontTimelockedBackupSignerSafeModule` that uses a modified `IsolatedOwnerManager`.
 For now, due to lack of necessity, Waymont will not building or auditing this.*

 4. The nonceless/scheduled transaction plugin will now be a part of Sling as the other plugins are likely more useful.
 (Waymont won't be building or auditing this initially.)

+### V2.0.0: September/October 2023 Additions

+In September and October 2023, Waymont added the `WaymontSafeExternalSigner` and its factory to support non-incremental transactions and multi-TX signing.
+This contract supports signing and sending transactions with non-incremental nonces (i.e., transactions that can be sent in any order after signing) with deadlines as well the ability to sign multiple non-incremental transactions at once (including signing transactions on multiple chains at once).